partrickJhonson/beef/Module:-iFrame-Event-Key-Logger.md

 ## Internal Working

-adds a 100% size invisible iframe and an event listener that fires on keypress.
+Adds a 100% size invisible iframe and an event listener that fires on keypress.

 ```js